 Unusually among coronaviruses, the SARS-CoV-2 S protein is proteolytically cleaved into an S1 subunit (685 amino acids) and an S2 membrane-spanning subunit (588 amino acids), the latter being highly conserved (99%) among CoV families.
 By contrast, S1 shows only 70% identity to other human CoV strains and the differences are concentrated in the RBD, which facilitates virus entry by binding to angiotensin-converting enzyme 2 (ACE2) on the host cell surface.

 The Candidate Vaccine against SARS-CoV-2

+In this paragraph, we will explain the key candidates for COVID-19 vaccines.
 One of our objective is to reduce the turn-around time of the vaccine development process.
 Hence, we divided the entire study into several phases.
-First, we have created 15 batches of protein sequences of COVID viruses, randomly selected from the NCBI database.
+Firstly, we have created 15 batches of protein sequences of COVID viruses, randomly selected from the NCBI database.

 Vaccine Linkers and Adjuvants

 We analyzed various competitive candidate vaccines to fight against COVID viruses.
 Finally, we selected the vaccine construct consisted of 563 amino acid residues derived from different peptide sequences.
 The immunogenic epitopes were united with the help of linkers; B-cell (KK linkers), CTL (AAY linkers), HTL (GPGPG linkers), and IFN-γ (GPGPG linkers).
 To enhance vaccine immunogenicity adjuvant was added to the N-terminal of the vaccine with the aid of the EAAAK linker.
 We analyzed human β-defensin-2 (hBD-2), human β-defensin-3 (hBD-3) and Matrix-M1 as adjuvants to enhance the immunogenic response.